Redmi 2: Variants

-Redmi 2 has been updated with two models, namely Redmi 2 Prime (India) and Redmi 2 Enhanced (China), with 2 GB of RAM and 16 GB of storage, twice that of the standard model.

-There are several variants of the standard and upgraded model for different markets, with varying baseband support.
+Redmi 2 was updated with two models, namely Redmi 2 Prime (India) and Redmi 2 Enhanced (China), with 2 GB of RAM and 16 GB of storage, twice that of the standard model.
+There were several variants of the standard and upgraded model for different markets, with varying baseband support.

 Successor

-The Xiaomi Redmi 3 was announced in January 2016.
+The Xiaomi Redmi 3 was announced in January 2016 as a successor to the Xiaomi Redmi 2.